ElijahB7/ScrollHackathon/README.md

 # ScrollHackathon

-I will be creating a version of FaceMash utilizing Web3 and JavaScript
+I will be creating an semi-advanced marketplace utilizing Solidity, HTML and JavaScript.